amad00r/SmartSugar/README.md

 # SmartSugar
-This is a blood sugar prediction project for my school research work
+This is a blood sugar prediction project for my school research work (Treball de Recerca)

 Check out my [project's website](https://smartsugar.pythonanywhere.com/) to learn more about it.